valendesigns/option-tree/readme.txt

 * Full Multisite compatibility by manually adding xml mime type for import options.
 * Replaced eregi() with preg_match() for 5.3+ compatibility.
 * Changed test data in the assets directory for new layout option.
-* Made it so when the slider & upload image changes it's reflect on blur.
+* Made it so when the slider & upload image changes it's reflected on blur.
 * Gave the slider image an upload button.
 * Added do_action('option_tree_import_data') to option_tree_import_data() function before exit.
 * Added do_action('option_tree_array_save') to option_tree_array_save() function before exit.